À Vous la Parole - MnAATF French Speaking Contest

 Judges & Judging Coordinator

-On April 28, 2016, there were 1244 entries from 31 schools in six categories: poetry/prose, song, theater, original skit, extemporaneous reading, extemporaneous conversation and 17 subcategories.
+On April 27, 2017, there were 1223 participant entries from 30 schools in six categories: poetry/prose, song, theater, original skit, extemporaneous reading, extemporaneous conversation and 22 subcategories.

 Medals awarded: 616 bleu (excellent), 437 rouge (très bien), 164 blanc (bien), and 6 certificats de participation.

 The same team has been running the contest for the past several years.
 Annie Muske serves as coordinator and organizes the t-shirt sales.
 Clare Hagen heads up scheduling and awards.
 Betsy Kerr is in charge of judges and the on-site arrangements.

 A VOUS LA PAROLE RENAUD PRIZE

 2014 was the first year that schools participating in A Vous la Parole received Renaud prizes. $750 in Amazon.com gift cards were distributed among the schools that had at least 10 entries in the contest.
 The teachers purchased French-related prizes for the students that they deemed most worthy of the awards.

 The text printed on the accompanying certificates: